 Elizabeth King is raising three young children with her husband, Evan, in the fishing town of Lockeport, Shelburne County, Nova Scotia.
 She studied the Liberal Arts at St John’s College, Annapolis, Maryland, and Classics at Cambridge University.
 For the MA in Classics at Dalhousie, she wrote on Plotinus’s fourfold gradation of virtue and its relation to the soul of the world.
 While completing the MA at Dalhousie she was Residence Don of 4th Floor Alexandra Hall, and a Chapel Warden.

-April 5, 2025: Reflections by Luke Hathaway on ‘The Poetry of Affirmation’
+April 5, 2025: ‘The Poetry of Affirmation’ lead by Luke Hathaway

 Following Morning Prayer at 9am.